Q. What trailer/caravan weight can be towed with the 5 tonne Hitch-Ezy coupling?

 Q. Is a handbrake supplied with every coupling?

 A. Yes.
-Our handbrake is made from marine grade stainless steel and slots under the rear of the coupling’s body.
+Our handbrake is made from stainless steel and slots under the rear of the coupling’s body.
 The handbrake folds down below the height of the coupling.

 Q. What is the height of the top of my drawbar relative to the top of my tow-bar’s tongue when they are connected with a Hitch-Ezy coupling?

 Q. Do mounting bolts come with every coupling?

-A. All couplings are supplied with high tensile mounting bolts, appropriate washers and nyloc nuts.
+A. All kits contain high tensile mounting bolts, appropriate washers and nyloc nuts.

 Q. Will opening the barn door or tailgate on my towing vehicle result in it hitting against a fully engaged Hitch-Ezy coupling?

 Q. Does Hitch-Ezy have an anti-theft mechanism?

 A. Yes.
-In the 5 tonne model there is a hole for a padlock below the stainless steel button that has to be pressed before the lid can be rotated to the release position.
-The supplied dummy tow-pillar can therefore be padlocked inside the coupling to deny hitching up.
-When hitched up the dummy tow-pillar stores inside the aluminium tow-pillar cover.
-It is not legal to travel with the coupling padlocked to the tow-pillar.
+In both the 3.5 and 5 tonne models there is a hole for a padlock below the stainless steel secondary locking button.
+Just lock the supplied dummy pillar inside the coupling to deny hitching up.
+The dummy tow-pillar stores inside the aluminium tow-pillar cover when travelling.
+It is not legal to travel with a coupling padlocked to the tow-pillar.

 Q. Can Hitch-Ezy be used with a Mitchell Hitch?

-A. Yes Hitch-Ezy is fully compatible with the Mitchell Hitch www.mitchhitch.com.au that is specifically designed for Land Rovers and Range Rovers.
+A. Yes Hitch-Ezy is fully compatible with the Mitchell Hitch www.mitchhitch.com.au which is specifically designed for Land Rovers and Range Rovers.

-Q. Can Hitch-Ezy be used on a torsion bar weight distribution hitch?
+Q. Can Hitch-Ezy be used with a torsion bar weight distribution hitch (WDH)?

 A. Yes.
 Hitch-Ezy does not move the point of articulation back from the WDH’s ball mount hole and therefore does not disturb the geometry that the WDH manufacturer intended.